 Sycamore, Platanus occidentalis

-Sycamore is one of the most massive trees in Virginia with a fast-growing characteristic.
-Although suburban home-owners may find this tree a little messy to maintain, it is an asset to any forest.
+Sycamore is one of the most massive trees in Virginia and is fast-growing.
+Although suburban home-owners may find this tree a little messy, it is an asset to any forest.
 Carpenters use it to make furniture.
-This tree has bark that flakes off in rather large sections.
-These flakes occur when the tree grows faster than the bark tissue can expand.
-Virginia landowners established large sycamore plantations on the coastal plains in the 1960s and 70s.
+This tree has bark that flakes off in rather large sections when the tree grows faster than the bark tissue can expand.
+Virginia landowners established large sycamore plantations on the coastal plains in the 1960s and 1970s.

 Chesnut Oak, Quercus prinus

 One of the oldest living chestnut oaks is called the “Washington Oak” located on the Hudson River.
 It is believed to be 800 to 1,000 years old.
-It is through this species that the saying “she threatened to tan our hides” originated.
-You may have heard this while growing up and misbehaving.
+The saying “she threatened to tan our hides” originated with this species.
+People may have heard this growing up when they were misbehaving.
 A chemical called “tannin” is found in the bark, leaves, and wood of this tree.
 It is commonly used to tan raw animal skins, called hides, to make leather.
 Pioneers had several uses for acorns.
 Today, a typical button is made of a plastic or metal, but pioneers used the caps of acorns.
 The remainder of the acorn could then be dried and ground into a powder to be used as a sweet thickening agent for stew.

 Black Tueplo, Nyssa sylvatica

 Detested by lumberman for its interbraided and crosswoven grain, the black tupelo could not easily be downed by ax, wedge, or sledge.
-You may be able to identify the black tupelo through its characteristic of growing shorter as it grows older.
-This tree actually begins to decay from the top down and when its strength can no longer bear its weight, the tops fall off.
-However, this unique quality made it a superb wood for the handles of heavy-duty tools that needed to absorb shock such as the ax used for splitting wood.
-The wood from black tupelo was also used in railroad ties.
-It is possible they were used in the railroad system that came through the park to support the old Pyrite Mine.
+Black tueplo grows shorter as it grows older and begins to decay from the top down.
+When its strength can no longer bear its weight, the tops fall off.
+This unique quality made it a superb wood for the handles of heavy-duty tools that needed to absorb shock such as the ax.
+Black tupelo wood was also used in railroad ties.
+It was possibly used in the railroad system that came through the park to support the old Pyrite Mine.
 The wood would have been strong and durable enough to sustain the strains of the heavy loads of pyrite.
-This species has also been referred to as sourgum or black gum and the Latin name means “water nymph of the forest”.
+This species has also been referred to as sourgum or black gum, and the Latin name means “water nymph of the forest”.
 See if you can find this tree along the Birch Bluff trail.

 Willow Oak, Quercus phellos

 Willow oak is a deciduous tree of the red oak family.
 It is native to eastern North America.
 The tree is notable for its leaves, which, unlike other oak trees, resemble the long green leaves of a willow tree.
 Willow oaks produce an abundance of acorns, which are enjoyed by wildlife such as squirrels and birds.
-Because of its striking height and fast-growing habit, Willow oak is often used as a landscaping tree.
+Because of its striking height and fast growth, willow oak is often used as a landscaping tree.
 The leaves of the tree undergo a colorful change in the autumn.
 Several willow oaks can be found in the Pine Grove Picnic Area.